-If you are the victim of a hit and run, reported it to the police, your broker and insurance company, you will be deemed not at fault.
+If you are the victim of a hit and run and reported it to the police, to your broker and insurance company, you will be deemed not at fault.
 Meaning the accident won’t be charged against you for the calculation of insurance premiums.

 Unsure of what to do?
 Call us.
-A personal insurance expert at Erb and Erb will help you through the claim process and answer any questions you have.
+A personal insurance expert at Lackner McLennan and Erb and Erb will help you through the claim process and answer any questions you have.

 Want a second opinion on your car insurance?
-Visit here.
+Visit us here.

 Have any questions or comments?
 Please write them below.
 Thanks for reading.